etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_exclude_Database_Physical_Objects_From_Model.md

-In these cases, a possible approach is to create these specific objects using a Module Script (you can find more about them  here  ), and then exclude them from the database physical model of Openbravo.
+In these cases, a possible approach is to create these specific objects using a Module Script (you can find more about them  here  ), and then exclude them from the database physical model of Etendo Classic.

 ##  Excluding objects in modules